 Distinguished Fellow, Foreign Policy Studies Programme

 Ambassador Rajiv Bhatia is a Distinguished Fellow, Foreign Policy Studies Programme at Gateway House.
+He is Chair of FICCI’s Core Group of Experts on BIMSTEC and its Task Force on the Blue Economy.
+He is a founding member of the Kalinga International Foundation.
 As Director General of the Indian Council of World Affairs (ICWA) from 2012-15, he played a key role in strengthening India's Track-II research and outreach activities.
 During a 37-year innings in the Indian Foreign Service (IFS), he served as Ambassador to Myanmar and Mexico and as High Commissioner to Kenya and South Africa.
 He dealt with a part of South Asia, while posted as Joint Secretary in the Ministry of External Affairs.
-A prolific columnist, he also delivers lectures on foreign policy issues in India and abroad.
-He was Senior Visiting Research Fellow during 2011-13 at the Institute of Southeast Asian Studies (ISEAS), Singapore.
-He holds a Masters degree in political science from Allahabad University.
-His book India-Myanmar Relations: Changing contours (Routledge) has received critical acclaim.
+A prolific columnist, who has also written a critically acclaimed book, India-Myanmar Relations: Changing Contours (Routledge), he is a frequent speaker on foreign policy issues in India and abroad.
+He was Senior Visiting Research Fellow during 2011-13 at the Institute of South East Asian Studies (ISEAS), Singapore.
+He holds a master’s degree in political science from Allahabad University.

-Myanmar, East Asia, South Asia, Indian Ocean, Africa, Regional Groupings, Indian Foreign Policy and Diplomacy
+Myanmar, South East Asia, Indo-Pacific, South Asia, Indian Ocean, Africa, Regional Groupings, Indian Foreign Policy and Diplomacy

-Last modified: August 9, 2017
+Last modified: December 8, 2017

 Rajiv Bhatia, Distinguished Fellow, Foreign Policy Studies, Gateway House, wrote an article for Hindustan Times on Aung San Suu Kyi's role in BIMSTEC and South Asia.